Welcome to RETRO, my personal take on the Forth language. This

 Most are just the first two letters of the instruction name.
 I

-use .. instead of no for NOP, and the first letter of
+, and the first letter of

 each I/O instruction name.
 So a bundle may look like: